KeeganPren/mke_terminal_rr/check_lists/interest_checklist.md

 3. What theme appeals to you most?  (geographic location, a specific railroad, etc.)  In my experience we often make a quick jump here.
 Have you examined all of the possibilities that are available to you?
 If you are stuck, ask around for ideas.
   * I'm most attached to the location.
 I want it to represent home.
-  * Making it resemble home but not so obviously Milwaukee would be nice to I can change out motive power for some of the Chicago/Indiana roads like BRC, IHD, South Shore Line, etc.
+  * Making it resemble home but not so obviously Milwaukee.
+It would be nice if I can change out motive power for some of the Chicago/Indiana roads like BRC, IHD, South Shore Line, etc.
-  * There are a handful of themes that I could work with.
-The [list of themes]("theme_list.md") has been identified with its pros and cons.
+  * Similarly, being able to stretch the era slightly will allow me to keep the same location, but switch up the roads, i.e. Milwaukee Road, Soo, CP.

 4. In terms of operations which do you enjoy the most: yard classification, industry spotting, or a mix?
 Maybe you just want some casual shuttling back and forth.
 Some people don't need any operations at all and just want a diorama with some movement.
   * I mostly like industrial switching.